Lent 2A 2026: At the speed of fear

 And those who are born from above are called to become a blessing —

-but to all the families of the earth.
+not just to our own people, but to all the families of the earth.

 Previous